 and make a left after Paul's deli.
 That is Blue Springs Road Go 3.9 miles on

 Blue Springs Road until you see the address 16003.
 Make a left into the

 driveway and you are here.
-And for a map to our farm,
+Click here for a map and directions.

 click here for picking updates.
 Crops are usually available in July,

 August.
 Open: Please check our web site.
 Tennessee Peach Pickin Festival